Pilgrims' Way (band)

-Pilgrim's Way are an English folk band, formed in 2010.
+Pilgrims’ Way are an English folk band, formed in 2010.
 In 2011, they were nominated for the New Horizons award at the BBC Radio 2 Folk Awards 2012.

 The band

+Pilgrims' Way are a five-piece band from North West England.

+Formed in 2009 as a three-piece, comprising Lucy Wright, Tom Kitching and Edwin Beasant, they rapidly became known as one of the most prolific folk groups in the United Kingdom.
+Their second album, Red Diesel was named one of The Telegraph's Top 20 Folk Albums of 2016.

-Pilgrims' Way are a five-piece band from North West England, who rapidly became known in 2011 as one of the most prolific folk groups in the United Kingdom.
-The band's influences are varied but they share a deep respect for the tradition and take as their inspiration some of the most influential bands from the 1960s/1970s revival.
+Expanding to five members in 2017 after the departure of Wright to pursue a career in visual art, the band's influences are varied but they share a deep respect for the tradition and take as their inspiration some of the most influential bands from the 1960s/1970s revival.

 Named for the Rudyard Kipling poem, set to music by Peter Bellamy, their self-stated aim is to "present gimmick-free English folk of the finest kind".

-The five band members, Edwin Beasant, Jude Rees, Tom Kitching, Jon Loomes and Heather Sirrel play a wide range of instruments, often changing between them many times during sessions, which enables the band to play a diverse repertoire of music.
+The five current band members, Edwin Beasant, Jude Rees, Tom Kitching, Jon Loomes and Heather Sirrel play a wide range of instruments, often changing between them many times during sessions, which enables the band to play a diverse repertoire of music.